Triturus: Hybridisation and introgression

 The northern crested newt and the marbled newt are the only species in the genus with a considerable range overlap (in western France).
 In that area, they have patchy, mosaic-like distributions and in general prefer different habitats.
 When they do occur in the same breeding ponds, they can form hybrids, which have intermediate characteristics.
 Individuals resulting from the cross of a crested newt male with a marbled newt female had mistakenly been described as distinct species Triton blasii de l'Isle 1862, and the reverse hybrids as Triton trouessarti Peracca 1886.
 The first type is much rarer due to increased mortality of the larvae and consists only of males, while in the second, males have lower survival rates than females.
 Overall, viability is reduced in these hybrids and they rarely backcross with their parent species.
 Hybrids made up 3–7% of the adult populations in different studies.

 Other Triturus species only meet at narrow zones on their range borders.
 Hybridisation does occur in several of these contact zones, as shown by genetic data and intermediate forms, but is rare, supporting overall reproductive isolation.
 Backcrossing and introgression do however occur as shown by mitochondrial DNA analysis.
 In a case study in the Netherlands, genes of the introduced Italian crested newt were found to introgress into the gene pool of the native northern crested newt.
 The two marbled newt species can be found in proximity in a narrow area in central Portugal and Spain, but they usually breed in separate ponds, and individuals in that area could be clearly identified as one of the two species.
 Nevertheless, there is introgression, occurring in both directions at some parts of the contact zone, and only in the direction of the southern marbled newt where that species had historically replaced the marbled newt (see also above, Glacial refugia and recolonisation).

 Threats and conservation

 Most of the crested and marbled newts are listed as species of "least concern" by the International Union for Conservation of Nature, but population declines have been registered in all assessed species.
-The Danube crested newt and the southern marbled newt are considered "near threatened" because populations have declined significantly.
+The southern marbled newt is considered "near threatened" because populations have declined significantly, while the marbled newt, the Macedonian crested newt and the Italian crested newt are considered "vulnerable".
 Populations have been affected more heavily in some countries and species are listed in some national red lists.
-The Anatolian, Balkan and the Macedonian crested newt, recognised only recently, have not yet been evaluated separately for conservation status.